KileyMeringer/Getting_into_Business/README.md

   - **Ordinal**: view, condition and waterfront
   - **Numerical (interval)**: sale price, number of bedrooms and bathrooms, interior square footage, land square footage, number of floors, square footage above ground level, and square footage of basement
   - **Numerical (ratio)**: the year it was built, the year it was renovated, and date of transaction

+\##Explanation for choice of plot/graph Graph 1: I decided to use this graph to demonstrate the price per square foot by city because it shows how the data can be condensed and shows how there are some obvious outliers in the data set, such as Kent.
+Graph 2: The correlation matrix of housing features was chosen to display this data because it showed how different aspects of the house can have different impacts based on what other data is available and at work.
+This graph allows for more insight on various housing features than a mere line graph or bar chart would.
+Graph 3: A bar graph of the distribution of bedroom to bathroom ration was chosen to display this data since it was 2 very clear variables that are numerical and would be best addressed directly against one another.
+The bar graph is easy to read and clearly shows the relationship between the two aspects of the house.

 ``` r
 # Define the Kaggle dataset URL